System Status: See welltech topic 382, responses 1584 and up for important info about www.well.com changes.

 Getting started: the Main menu

-If you're a new member, press Return at the OK prompt to see the Main menu.
-If you've been using The WELL without menus, you can access them by entering wellmenus at the OK prompt.
+Make an SSH connection to well.com and log in.
+Press the Return key at the OK prompt to see the Main menu.
+If you've been using PicoSpan without menus, you can enable them by entering wellmenus at the OK prompt.

 Every menu screen has the same basic features.
-Here is the Main menu, the first menu you encounter.
-Using this menu:
+Here is the Main menu, the first menu you encounter:

-The left side of the screen shows the menu items unique to this menu.
-The right side of the screen shows the menu items that are always available.
+To choose a menu item, enter a number.
+For example, entering 2 gets you started with the conferences, and entering 100 logs you out after a session.
 In the upper right corner of the menu, the name of the menu and the current conference appear.
-You start out in the conference called Wellcome.
+Here we have started out in the conference called Wellcome.
 When you go to another conference, its name is shown on the menu.